NicholasTung/dark-patterns-recognition/README.md

 ## What's next for Insite.
 Insite is and will always be a work in progress.
 That means we’ll be constantly improving user functionality to ensure that our users stay one step ahead of sellers.
 We’re open to suggestions, too.
 Feel free to drop some ideas using this [Google Form](https://forms.gle/1Ca6hrhEHTxcjkfWA).

+## Reference
+Mathur, A., Acar, G., Friedman, M. J., Lucherini, E., Mayer, J., Chetty, M., & Narayanan, A. (2019).
+Dark Patterns at Scale: Findings from a Crawl of 11K Shopping Websites.
+Proceedings of the ACM on Human-Computer Interaction, 3(CSCW), 81.